 Overgrown nails can become caught in bedding and carpets.
 They may curl as they grow, and embed into the tender flesh of the paw pad.
 Claws can split or tear as in the picture and need surgical repair that’s pricey and painful.
 Overgrown nails cause the foot to spread or splay, and can change your puppy’s gait.
 Dewclaws on the inside of the lower leg need particular attention since they never contact the ground.
-Keeping the toenails trimmed also helps reduce inappropriate digging that some terrier breeds of puppy adore.
+Keeping the toenails trimmed also helps reduce inappropriate digging and risk of ringworm.

 When to Trim

 Nails at their longest should just clear the ground when the puppy stands in place.
-If you hear him "clicking" over the linoleum like a tap-dancer, he needs a trim.
+If you hear "clicking" over the linoleum like a tap-dancer, the nails need a trim.
 Your groomer or veterinarian can trim your dog’s nails at routine visits, but it’s easy enough to do yourself.

 Nail Care Equipment

 Many puppies hate having their paws touched.
-Handle your pup’s feet routinely during play and petting, and reward him with petting and treats when he puts up with it.
-That helps socialize him to being handled by you and future handling by the vet.
+Handle your pup’s feet routinely during play and petting, and reward your pet with petting and treats when it puts up with it.
+That helps socialize it to being handled by you and future handling by the vet.
 Begin simply by touching each paw, one after the other.
 When the puppy allows this without pulling away, gently hold a paw for five seconds and releasing—again with the reward for tolerance.

-Next, hold a paw and touch the nail clipper to a nail—but DON’T trip.
-Do this several times, and reward him for not struggling or pulling away.
-Stop before he gets fussy so you leave him with a good memory of the experience.
+Next, hold a paw and touch the nail clipper to a nail—but don't clip it.
+Do this several times, and reward the dog for not struggling or pulling away.
+Stop before the dog gets fussy so you leave it with a good memory of the experience.

-Once he’s used to the idea of you holding a paw and touching the nail, trim just the tip of the nails.
-All the nails don't have to be done in the same session.
-Rather than fight the puppy and make him upset by getting them done, trim a single nail every evening for two weeks.
+Once your dog is used to the idea of you holding a paw and touching the nail, trim just the tip of the nails.

-After the nail is trimmed, throw a puppy party!
-Tell him what a good dog he is, and play a favorite game to show how pleased you are.
-Reserve a special treat that the dog gets only after a successful nail trim, and soon you’ll have your pooch begging for a pedicure.
+After the nail is trimmed, throw a puppy party.
+Tell your dog what a good dog it is, and play a favorite game to show how pleased you are.
+Reserve a special treat that the dog gets only after a successful nail trim, and soon you’ll have your pooch begging for a pedicure